CesiumGS/cesium-unreal/Documentation/style-guide.md

 public ACesiumGeoreference : public AActor {...}
 ```

-### Function and Variable Names
+Note that the above is not enforced for classes used in private implementations.
+For example, users won't ever interact directly with the `LoadModelResult` or `UnrealAssetAccessor` classes, so there is no need to add a "Cesium" prefix.

+### Clarity

-Functions and variables should be given names that are descriptive yet succinct.
+Functions and variables should be assigned names that are descriptive yet succinct.
 This is important for public-facing API, but even private code should aspire to this standard.

-When in doubt, err on the side of being overly explicit.
-Try to be precise about scope and meaning.
+**When in doubt, err on the side of being overly explicit.** Aim to be precise about scope and meaning.

 For example, consider the context of multiple frames of reference in Cesium for Unreal.
 The plugin has to operate in multiple coordinate systems: Unreal's coordinate system, Earth-Centered Earth-Fixed coordinates, and cartographic coordinates (longitude, latitude, height).
 Whenever something deals with position or orientation, it is important to distinguish what space it is operating in.